nuxt/docs/es/guide/development-tools.md

 }
 ```

-You can now launch:
+You can now launch `lint` to just check for errors:
 ```bash
 npm run lint
 ```
-or
+or `lintfix` to also fix those which are doable
 ```bash
 npm run lintfix
 ```